calza27/network/README.md

 # network
-Network infrastructure for the AWS account
+Concept network infrastructure for an AWS account with resoruces secured in private subnets

 ![topology](./network.png)